Representation theory of geometric extension algebras: Reflection functors

 \section{Reflection functors}

 We now generalise Kato's theory of reflection functors for quiver Hecke algebras developed in \cite{katopbw} from characteristic zero to all characteristics.
 These are functors which categorify Lusztig's action of the braid group on $U_q(\g)$ by algebra automorphisms $T_i$.
-An alternative algebraic construction of these functors is forthcoming in \cite{braid}.

 Let $i\in I$.
 Choose an orientation of $Q$ such that $i$ is a sink.
 Let $Q^\sigma$ be the quiver obtained from $Q$ by reversing the direction of all arrows incident to $i$.
 Given a representation $V$ of either $Q$ or $Q^\sigma$, write $V_j$ for the vector space placed at the vertex $j$.